yu-jeffy/sfsu-studentunion-newsletter/blogs/blog-post3.md

 title: "My Third Blog Post"
 date: "2023-11-21"
 excerpt: "This is the excerpt of my third blog post."
-author: "test test"
-slug: "sfsustudentunion-blog-test3"
+author: "Jane Doe & John Doe"
 ---

 Here is the content of my third blog post.